 The Bias Incidents Update has been published to the campus community annually since fall 2011.
 The purpose of this report is to increase awareness about bias behaviors in our community.
 The College hopes to increase transparency about bias behaviors and thus engage the community in ongoing education and response to reduce bias.

-During the fall 2019 semester, eighteen (18) incidents of bias were reported to Gettysburg College.
+During the fall semester, eight (8) incidents of bias were reported to Gettysburg College.
 Quantitative summaries of the bias incidents by semester and by type are below.
-Additionally, there is a qualitative summary of the fall 2019 incidents following the quantitative tables.
+Additionally, there is a qualitative summary of the fall incidents following the quantitative tables.

 Bias Incidents by Semester

 Bias Incidents by Type

 |Race / Ethnicity||11||19||12||15||12||2|

 The fall 2020 reported data are summarized as follows:

 - Six (6) incidents were reported through the Community Concern Form, one (1) incident was reported by e-mail to the Office of College Life, and one (1) incident was reported directly to the Department of Public Safety.